ldi-github/shirates-core/doc/markdown/basic/routine_work/macro.md

 ## Creating macro object/function

 1. Create an object class in any place under `src/test/kotlin`.
+For example, create `macro` directory, then create `MacroObject1`.
    <br>![](../_images/creating_macro_object.png)
-2. Implement test code as follows.
+2. Implement code as follows.
     1. Put **@MacroObject** annotation on the object class.
     2. Inherit from **TestDrive** interface.
     3. Create a function and put **@Macro** annotation on it.